 1. The recipe for Subway's Italian Herb and Cheese Bread is put together by creating a bread starter out of flour, yeast, diastatic malt and water.
 After combining all these ingredients, you leave the starter covered for 4-6 hours.

 Don't I Need to Proof My Yeast?

-You’ll notice that I don’t proof my yeast.
-This is actually something you don’t have to do and I don’t.
-This article from King Arthur talks about why people proof their yeast (originally called proving yeast) was a process to make sure (aka prove) the yeast was alive.
-If you know that your yeast is healthy and isn’t expired – follow the recipe as is.
+You'll notice that I don't proof my yeast.
+This is actually something you don't have to do and I often don't.
+This article from King Arthur talks about why people proof their yeast (originally called proving).
+It was a process to make sure (prove) the yeast was alive.
+If you know that your yeast is healthy and isn't expired - follow the recipe as is.